 The KP3.5 is an amazingly simple, inexpensive gun that proves itself to be one of the best pump action markers for players of all experience levels.
 The marker weighs a little over two-and-a-half pounds yet will pack a whopping punch on whatever field you take it to.

 It’s no coincidence that two of Azodin’s products have been mentioned so quickly.
-The Azodin KPC is the next runner up on the list for being one of the most-functional, well-budgeted markers on the market.
+The Azodin KPC is my choice as the best budget pump action marker for being one of the most-functional, budget friendly markers on the market.

 It is about one-hundred dollars less than its cousin the KP3.5 but offers its own individual set of capabilities within the “skeletal” nature of the marker itself.
 The KPC, unlike the KP3.5, is able to handle both CO2 and compressed air for those who enjoy the liberty to choose their medium of choice.